libnetdude Concepts This chapter introduces the main concepts of libnetdude and uses small

 Packet iteration is nice but only helpful when you can skip the packets

-provides a filtering framework that allows
+you don't care about. libnetdude provides a filtering framework that allows

 stateful packet filtering where the actual filtering condition is entirely